bachelor-2014/report/v2/tracking.md

 of the three filters.

 The image used for the experiments and the results can be seen in figure
 \ref{fig:tracking_experiment}.
+The image \ref{fig:tracking_experiment_original}
-The image, image (a) on the figure, was grabbed from a video of moving droplets.
+was grabbed from a video of moving droplets.
 As mentioned, the salt and pepper noise is of course artificially added, and quite extensive.
 It is not of crucial importance that the chosen blurring technique will be able to remove all of this noise.

 \begin{figure}
     \centering
     \begin{subfigure}[t]{0.45\textwidth}
         \includegraphics[width=\textwidth]{images/tracking_experiment_original}
-        \caption{Original image}
+        \caption{Original image.}
+        \label{fig:tracking_experiment_original}
     \end{subfigure}%
     ~
     \begin{subfigure}[t]{0.45\textwidth}
         \includegraphics[width=\textwidth]{images/tracking_experiment_gaussian}
-        \caption{Gaussian filter}
+        \caption{Gaussian filter.}
+        \label{fig:tracking_experiment_gaussian}
     \end{subfigure}
     ~
     \begin{subfigure}[t]{0.45\textwidth}
         \includegraphics[width=\textwidth]{images/tracking_experiment_bilateral}
-        \caption{Bilateral filter}
+        \caption{Bilateral filter.}
+        \label{fig:tracking_experiment_bilateral}
     \end{subfigure}%
     ~
     \begin{subfigure}[t]{0.45\textwidth}
         \includegraphics[width=\textwidth]{images/tracking_experiment_median}
-        \caption{Median filter}
+        \caption{Median filter.}
+        \label{fig:tracking_experiment_median}
     \end{subfigure}

     \caption{The resulting images of applying different filters to a noisy image.}
     \label{fig:tracking_experiment}
 \end{figure}

-The Gaussian filter, image (b), proved, as suspected, to be very fast at **16.4ms** on average.
+The Gaussian filter, image \ref{fig:tracking_experiment_gaussian}, proved, as suspected, to be very fast at **16.4ms** on average.
 But it also gives rather poor results in terms of smoothing out the droplet colouring.
 It becomes very 'grainy' and not very even.
 It also does not remove the noise, but instead leaves a lot of spots in the droplet.

-The Bilateral filter, image (c), was by far the slowest at **34358.4ms** on average.
+The Bilateral filter, image \ref{fig:tracking_experiment_bilateral}, was by far the slowest at **34358.4ms** on average.
 It does have nice results in terms of preserving the edges of the droplet.
-In appears to have only removed some of the noise in the image.
+It appears to have only removed some of the noise in the image.
 The performance of the filter is sadly unacceptable.
 The performance cost is too much compared to the edge preservation achieved.

-Lastly is the median filter, image (d).
+Lastly is the median filter, image \ref{fig:tracking_experiment_median}.
 Clocking at **331.6ms** on average and with very reasonable results, this is the filter that was chosen.
 The image shows that all noise is removed in one pass, and the droplets gets a very even and smooth color.